Mobile-Dialog-Systeme/QueerWavesWebsite/index.md

 ## 🎙️ Podcast and Youtube Sources
-The following podcasts were included in the creation of the Queer Waves corpus.
+The following podcasts were included in the creation of the Queer Waves dataset.
 Where noted, only episodes up to a specific date were used.
 All content was carefully selected for linguistic and identity diversity and features self-identified LGBTQIA+ speakers.

 | **Podcast Title**                             | **Selection Status**      |
 |----------------------------------------------|----------------------------|